BluePyTheDeer251/BluePyTheDeer251/README.md

 **Things other than languages I want to learn:**

 「 (no order)
-   1. JavaScript Frameworks (oh heck no pls)
+   1. JavaScript Frameworks (Fell for it, either Solid, Lit, or Backbone)
    2. Django
    3. node.js/ExpressJS
    4. PostgreSQL